 The pharmacy team were aware of a whistle blowing policy in place and knew how to report concerns about a member of staff if needed.
 Details outlining the policy were available for staff to refer to.
-The pharmacy team members spoken to had received an appraisal with the pharmacist manager in the last year.
+Members of the team had received appraisals with the pharmacy manager in the last year and copies of these were provided.

-A medicines counter assistant was clear about her role.
+The trainee dispenser was clear about her role.
 She knew what questions to ask when making a sale and when to refer the patient to a pharmacist.
-She was clear which medicines could be sold in the presence and absence of a pharmacist and was clear what action to take if she suspected a customer might be abusing medicines such as Solpadeine which she would refer to the pharmacist for advice.
-The pharmacist said there were targets in place for professional services such as MURs.
-She explained that she had returned from annual leave and not many MURs had been completed in her absence, so she felt under pressure to do them.
-She said she did not believe there was any compromise to the quality of services provided or the patient because of the targets.
+She was clear which medicines could be sold in the presence and absence of a pharmacist and was clear what action to take if she suspected a customer might be abusing medicines such as co-codamol which she would refer to the pharmacist for advice.
+The pharmacist said there were targets in place for professional services such as MURs, and she had not felt pressured into achieving the targets.